 Dual Charging Dock

-This model comes with a dual charging dock that can charge the vacuum plus an extra battery.
-It also has extra slots to store two additional attachments.
+This model has a dual charging dock that can charge the vacuum plus an extra battery.
+It also has extra slots to store two more attachments.

 Realize that the V16 only comes with a single battery out of the box, so you’ll have to purchase an extra battery to use this slot.

-On top of the cleaning, head is three LED headlights that help users track dirt on low visibility areas.
+On top of the nozzle are three LED headlights that help users track dirt on low visibility areas.

-Since it only has three bulbs, it isn’t as bright as a Shark ION P50 that has six LED bulbs, but I’m guessing that the adjustable gate made it a necessity to move the headlight up to this area.
+Since it only has three bulbs, it isn’t as bright as a Shark ION P50 with six bulbs, but I’m guessing that the adjustable gate made it necessary to move the headlight to this area.

 How much power does the Jeshen V18 have?

-Since not all cordless vacuum manufacturers use the same unit to disclose power, comparing power can be confusing.
+Not all cordless manufacturers use the same unit to disclose power, so comparing suction can be confusing.

-Airflow refers to the amount of air that passes through the part where it’s measured.
+Airflow refers to the amount of air that passes through the region where it’s measured.

-Based on my experience, vacuums with high airflow numbers tend to do well at deep cleaning carpet.
+Based on my experience, vacuums with high airflow tend to do well at deep cleaning carpet.

-But other factors to play a role in this like brush roll design.
+But other factors to play a role like brush roll design.

 Here are the results.

-While the V18 has decent airflow numbers, it isn’t as good as the more premium options, but it’s not entirely dependent on it.
+While the V16 has decent airflow numbers, it isn’t as good as the more premium options, but it’s not entirely dependent on it.

-It has a soft roller attachment that doesn’t require a high airflow to pick up debris.
+Since one of the attachments has a soft roller, it doesn’t require a high airflow to pick up debris.

-The stiff bristles on the standard brush roll play big part why did very well in the deep cleaning test (more on that below).
+However, the stiff bristles on the standard brush roll play a significant role in why it did very well in the deep cleaning test (more on that below).

 Ergonomics and Maneuverability

-Weight at a little over 5 pounds, the V18 is not as light as a Roborock H6, but it’s lighter than a Dyson V11.
+The V16 weighs just a little over 5 pounds – not as light as the Roborock H6, but lighter than a Dyson V11.

-It’s not super light, but light enough to use extensively on floors or for cleaning upholstery.
+It’s not super light, but light enough to use extensively on floors or cleaning upholstery without causing arm fatigue.

-The absence of a trigger helps it in this area since finger fatigue will not be a problem.
+The absence of a trigger helps it in this area since finger tiredness will not be a problem.

 Dust Cup Capacity and Design

-The V18 has a removable dust cup that can hold up to 500 milliliters of dry dirt.
+The V16 has a removable dust cup that can hold up to 500 milliliters of dry dirt.

 You can remove the whole filter assembly and wash it.

-The HEPA filter has good size and is washable helps extend its service life.
+The HEPA filter has good size, and being washable helps extend its service life.

-Avoid overfilling the dust cup as dirt will spill out the suction port and out the vacuum if debris goes over the line fill line.
+Avoid overfilling the container as dirt will spill from the suction port and out the vacuum if debris goes over the line fill line.